Bidirectional Decoding

 Vanilla Closed-Loop

-Reacts to stochasticity but lacks a long-term plan.
+Reactive but not consistent with a long-term plan.

 EMA Closed-Loop